-Hong Kong received its first Sikhs from Punjab, India, as part of the British Armed Forces in the 19th century.
-In 1901, the Sikh members of the British Army Regiment stationed in the city built the first Sikh temple, Siri Guru Singh Sabha, at Queen's Road East, Wan Chai.
-This temple was later renamed Khalsa Diwan, redeveloped in 1938 and further extended in the 1980s to serve the growing Sikh population.
-The old building was pulled down in mid-2018 as cracks had appeared, while an extension block built in 2008 remains in use.
-A new four-storey temple with two prayer halls, a free kitchen and dining room, private function rooms, seminar halls, a digital library, a car park and other facilities is under construction and is estimated to be completed by late 2020.
+Hong Kong's first Sikhs came from Punjab, India, as part of the British Armed Forces in the 19th century.
+In 1901, Sikh members of the British Army Regiment stationed in the city built the first Sikh temple, Sri Guru Singh Sabha, at Queen's Road East, Wan Chai.
+This temple was later renamed Khalsa Diwan Hong Kong Sikh Temple, redeveloped in 1938 and further extended in the 1980s to serve the growing Sikh population.
+The old building was pulled down in 2018, while an extension block built in 2008 remains in use.
+A new four-storey temple is under construction with two prayer halls, a free kitchen and dining room, private function rooms, seminar halls, a digital library, a car park and other facilities.
+It is estimated to be completed by late 2020.

-The Khalsa Diwan, a registered charitable organisation that manages the temple, offers voluntary services for both Sikhs and non-Sikhs, including the provision of langar (a free meal) and short-term accommodation for overseas visitors.
+The Khalsa Diwan, a registered charitable organisation that manages the temple, offers voluntary services for Sikhs and non-Sikhs, including the provision of langar (a free meal) and short-term accommodation for overseas visitors.

-There are about 12,000 Sikhs in Hong Kong, according to the Khalsa Diwan.
-Followers of Sikhism founder Guru Nanak Dev Ji attend religious services at the temple every morning and evening.
-They also gather there on Sundays and the main Sikh holy days.
+The Khalsa Diwan estimates Hong Kong has about 12,000 Sikhs.
+Followers of Sikhism founder Guru Nanak Dev Ji attend religious services at the temple every morning and evening, and gather there on Sundays and the main Sikh holy days.
 Their most important religious dates are the birthdays of Guru Nanak Dev Ji and Guru Gobind Singh Ji (the 10th Guru), and Vaisakhi (the birthday and baptism day of all Sikhs).